 Mount Hood, Oregon

 Ski the Pacific Northwest at Timberline on Mount Hood, which is actually one of the few U.S. mountains that you can ski year around.
-Mount Hood, the tallest mountain in Oregon, has more than 11,000 feet elevation, and Timberline’s highest trail is 8,540 feet up.
+Mount Hood, the tallest mountain in Oregon, has more than 11,000 feet of elevation, and Timberline’s highest trail is 8,540 feet up.
 Stay at Timberline Lodge, which has been a Mount Hood staple since the 1930s.
 They’ve got luxury condos, chalets that can sleep your whole family, and saunas and hot tubs to rest your muscles après ski.

-Explore the Southwest by taking a road trip to the Casper and Laramie area—know for their incredible mountains.
+Explore the Southwest by taking a road trip to the Casper and Laramie area—known for their incredible mountains.
 Stay at Vee Bar Guest Ranch, a luxe dude ranch that will give you a real taste of what Western hospitality is all about.
 Built in the 1800s, the property radiates charm from times past, and if you stay in their Riverside Suites, you’ll wake up right along the Little Laramie River.
-You can ski the nearby Snowy Mountain Range, or spend the day sampling locally made spirits at Backwards Distillery.
+You can ski the nearby Snowy Mountain Range, or spend the day sampling locally made spirits at Backwards Distillery Company.